turingschool/backend-curriculum-site/module4/lessons/project_polish.md

 ## Wrap Up

 DM your career coach and instructors letting us know...
-- What project was audited today
+  - The feedback I got
-- 2-3 major takeaways from the feedback
+  - The area I focused on
-- What polishing you have already done
+  - The steps I took, the outcome (show your group!)
-- Any polishing you would like to continue
+  - The steps I plan to take in the future (and where they are documented)

 ### Audit Rubric